nuneskris/nuneskris.github.io/_teaching/LakeHouse-Play-Iceberg-AWS.md

 date: 2024-06-01
 location: "AWS"
 ---
+You pay for what you get!
+Getting things started with Iceberg on AWS was a beeeze.
+I was actaully plesantly supprised to find out the Iceberg is a first class table format along with AWS Glue.
+They must be seing promise with the technology.

 # Setup
 1. AWS Glue can create Iceberg Tables directily
-NOTE: I was suprised to find out AWS considers Iceberg as a first class table format.
-They must be seing promise with the tech.

 ![image](https://github.com/user-attachments/assets/c89b44a7-d8bc-4b34-b78b-d2dae3a62c6e)

 2. Setup a bucket